-You have a brilliant idea for a Startup, you want to build the app/software but you can’t code.
+You have a brilliant idea, but you have no idea how to build a startup.
+And you can’t code.
 You have 4 options:

 - Learn how to code